awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pools-saml-idp.md

 **Amazon Cognito SAML requests**

-When the [Authorize endpoint](authorization-endpoint.md) directs your user to your IdP sign\-in page, Amazon Cognito provides a *SAML request* that your user sends in a POST body\.
+When the [Authorize endpoint](authorization-endpoint.md) redirects your user to your IdP sign\-in page, Amazon Cognito includes a *SAML request* in a URL parameter of the `HTTP GET` request\.
 A SAML request contains information about your user pool and your `saml2/idpresponse` endpoint\.
 Amazon Cognito doesn't sign SAML requests\.

 Amazon Cognito signs *logout* requests that your user passes to the logout endpoint of your IdP\.
 To establish trust with these logout requests, you can provide your IdP with a copy of your user pool SAML 2\.0 signing certificate that you downloaded in the Amazon Cognito console **Sign\-in experience** tab\.